Oh, the game market… Different from any other market, the video game market is peculiar in a way: it don’t follow companies, trends or traditions.

 CD-ROM reader: at that time, after the uproar caused by NEC in Japan, all manufacturers were open to the possibility of launching a CD peripheral to their consoles.

 Lance Barr prototypes for SNES before the final design (Nintendo Power, Jun/91)

 1990: Sega raises…

 In its previous console, Sega made several mistakes in the American market: the

-Master System was never launched directly by the company there (it was released by a toy manufacturer and advertised as such), arrived several years after the absolute domination of the NES , And the system at the time did not have games of great appeal to the American public.
+Master System was never launched directly by the company there (it was released by a toy manufacturer and advertised as such), arrived several years after the absolute domination of the NES , and at the time it did not have games of great appeal to the American public.

-Genesis before the competition, releasing it as a next generation video game and with some best-selling arcade games, the company had a reasonable success.
+Genesis before the competition, releasing it as a next generation video game and with some best-selling arcade games, Sega had a reasonable success.
 Very different from the previous generation.

 As a result, Sega decided to invest heavily in the US market, opening several offices in the country, hiring hundreds of developers, formed partnerships with sports stars and creating heavy marketing campaigns against